retext-project/retext/configuration.md

-`highlightCurrentLine`         | boolean   | whether to highlight current line in editor (default: false) `iconTheme`                    | string    | name of the system icon theme to use (see below) `lineNumbersEnabled`           | boolean   | whether to show column with line numbers in editor (default: false) `markdownDefaultFileExtension` | string    | default file extension for Markdown files (default: `.mkd`) `pygmentsStyle`                | string    | name of Pygments syntax highlighting style to use (default: `default`) `restDefaultFileExtension`     | string    | default file extension for reStructuredText files (default: `.rst`) `restorePreviewState`          | boolean   | whether to restore preview state from previous session (default: false) `rightMargin`                  | integer   | enable drawing of vertical line on defined position (or 0 to disable) `saveWindowGeometry`           | boolean   | whether to restore window geometry from previous session (default: false) `spellCheck`                   | boolean   | whether to enable spell checking
+`highlightCurrentLine`         | boolean   | whether to highlight current line in editor (default: false) `iconTheme`                    | string    | name of the system icon theme to use (see below) `lineNumbersEnabled`           | boolean   | whether to show column with line numbers in editor (default: false) `livePreviewByDefault`         | boolean   | whether new tabs and windows should open in live preview mode (default: false) `markdownDefaultFileExtension` | string    | default file extension for Markdown files (default: `.mkd`) `pygmentsStyle`                | string    | name of Pygments syntax highlighting style to use (default: `default`) `restDefaultFileExtension`     | string    | default file extension for reStructuredText files (default: `.rst`) `rightMargin`                  | integer   | enable drawing of vertical line on defined position (or 0 to disable) `saveWindowGeometry`           | boolean   | whether to restore window geometry from previous session (default: false) `spellCheck`                   | boolean   | whether to enable spell checking